 That’s all!
 Hope something will help.

-How do you unfreeze a stuck computer?
+How do you unfreeze a frozen screen?

 If the computer freezes, then you should close the unresponsive programs using the task manager (if possible).
 Or else, you should wait for a few minutes, and then reboot your computer.
 On the other hand, if the Windows computer freezes or hangs randomly, then you should uninstall crapware, check Startup items and disable unwanted apps, and update your computer to the latest version.
 You should also disable the Windows indexing service, especially if you have a low-performance system.
 You might have to perform a system restore if you don’t see any improvement.